-- 23. Public funding of public [FET] TVET Colleges must contribute towards the redress of past inequalities.
+- 22. Public funding of public TVET colleges must contribute towards the redress of past inequalities.
 This means that the funding system must deal with two things.
 Firstly, it must ensure that students or potential students from socio-economically disadvantaged households receive funding at a favourable level, both to deal with additional costs relating to, for example, additional tuition time needed, and to deal with inability to pay college fees.
-Secondly, funding should be linked, even if indirectly, to targets dealing with the representativity of college student populations in terms of gender, race and disability. - 24.
-The aim of government is to ensure that the [FET] TVET College sector as a whole is representative of the country's population in terms of gender, race and disability.
+Secondly, funding should be linked, even if indirectly, to targets dealing with the representativity of college student populations in terms of gender, race and disability. - 23.
+The aim of government is to ensure that the TVET college sector as a whole is representative of the country's population in terms of gender, race and disability.
 Moreover, it is the aim of government to bring about better representativity within different programmes, for example a greater presence of female students in Engineering, Finance and ICT programmes.
-At the [provincial and] college level, the aim should be to promote the national representativity targets through better recruitment of under-represented groups
+At the college level, the aim should be to promote the national representativity targets through better recruitment of under-represented groups

-Types of funding for public [FET] TVET Colleges.
+Types of funding for public TVET colleges

-- 25. The income of [FET] TVET Colleges can be divided into the following seven streams:
+- 24. The income of TVET colleges can be divided into the following seven streams:

 - (a) Formula funding of programmes

 - (b) Earmarked capital funding

 - (c) Earmarked recurrent funding

 - (d) College fees

 - (e) Student financial aid

 - (f) Fee-for-service income

 - (g) Other private funding

-- 26. Section D below deals with the formula funding of programmes stream.
+- 25. Section D below deals with the formula funding of programmes stream.
 The remaining funding streams are dealt with in Section E.